Statements made during UN meetings may be issued as documents called meeting records. There are two types of meeting records:

 If a body is not entitled to meeting record coverage, information about the meetings may be found in:

-Press releases are available online from October 1995 onwards.
+Press releases are available online.

 The Index to Speeches, both online and in print, provides citation to speeches and full text links when available, for:

 The Security Council may meet in formal or informal meetings.

 Formal meetings are chaired by the President of the Security Council.
 The Presidency of the Council rotates monthly, according to the English alphabetical listing of its member States.

 Formal meetings have been numbered consecutively since 1946 and may be open or closed.